varo Adaptor developer README.md

 pnpm run setup

-Switch to the working branch of the varo adaptor
+Switch to a working branch of the varo adaptor

 cd openfn/adaptors/adaptors